AI Knowledge & LogicAI Analytics & Insights

 Troubleshooting outcomeWhich step resolved the customer's technical issueRestart device, Factory reset, APN change, Not resolved

-Technical issue solutionWhat solution the agent proposedNo data left, Device is defective, Restore network settings, Other
+Technical issue solutionWhat solution the bot proposedNo data left, Device is defective, Restore network settings, Other

 Payment and order status